Byzantine flags and insignia: Military flags and insignia

 Illuminated chronicles, such as the Madrid Skylitzes, often depict flags conforming to the general bandon type in various colours and designs, but their accuracy is doubtful.
 While they may give a good general idea of how flags looked like, the flags themselves are "simplified and schematised", and the illustrators do not bother to differentiate between the flags shown for the Byzantines and for their enemies; even the Saracens are shown as flying a flag topped with a cross.
-The historian A. Babuin furthermore notes that the flags shown in the manuscript vary widely in appearance and that no singular pattern can be discerned, apart from a relatively restricted range of colours (red, white, and blue) used either monochromatically or in alternting bands.
+The historian A. Babuin furthermore notes that the flags shown in the manuscript vary widely in appearance and that no singular pattern can be discerned, apart from a relatively restricted range of colours (red, white, and blue) used either monochromatically or in alternating bands.
 In addition, the "considerable length of the streamers" shown in the manuscript does not appear in similar sources from areas under direct Byzantine control, but reflects iconography common in southern Italy, where the manuscript was illuminated.

 According to the Stratēgikon, the colours of the standard reflected a unit's hierarchical subordination: the banda of the regiments of the same brigade (moira, droungos) had a field of the same colour, distinguished by a distinctive device, and the regiments of the same division (meros or tourma) of the army had the same colour on their streamers.
 Each moira and meros also had their own flag, as well as the army's commanding general (stratēgos).
 These were on the same pattern but of larger size, and possibly with more streamers (the Stratēgikon depicts flags with two to eight streamers).
 Maurice further recommends that the flag of the centre meros, led by the deputy commander (hypostratēgos), should be more conspicuous than those of the other merē, and that the flag of the commanding general (or the emperor, if he was present) should be the most conspicuous of all.
 In addition, the Stratēgikon prescribes a separate standard for the baggage train (touldon) of each moira.
 The standards were not only used for distinguishing units, but also as rallying points and for conveying signals to the other formations.
 In the Byzantine navy, likewise, each ship had its own standard.
 As with their land counterparts, they were also used to convey signals.
 In the 10th century, the cross became a more prominent symbol, and was often used as a finial instead of a spear point.
 Under Nikephoros II Phokas (r.
 963–969) large crosses of gold and jewels were used as standards, perhaps carried on a pole or otherwise displayed on the flags.
 In addition, the use of pieces of the True Cross is often mentioned in military parades.